CDT: Code on Dental Procedures and Nomenclature

 Annual Review and Revision

 The Council on Dental Benefit Programs (CDBP) has ADA Bylaws responsibility for CDT Code maintenance.
 To fulfill this obligation CDBP established its Code Maintenance Committee (CMC), a body that includes representatives from various sectors of the dental community (e.g., ADA; dental specialty organizations; third-party payers).
-CMC members cast their votes to accept, amend, or decline CDT Code change requests.
+CMC members, by their votes, determine which of the requested actions are incorporated into the CDT Code.

-Please see Code Maintenance Committee (CMC) page for information about the CMC's members and its meetings and reports of the past actions.
+Please see Code Maintenance Committee (CMC) page for information about the CMC's members and reports of CDT Code maintenance actions taken at past meetings.

 Next CMC Meeting